D. Jared Brown is a litigator and Bencher of the Law Society of Ontario.

 4:15 (How Ara got Fluent’s tweet to BLOW UP).
 18:30 What Fluent is and its origin story.
 28:59 (Odyss).
 38:20 (University vs. a Startup for Education).
 55:57 (A defence of interruption).
 1:02.47 (The pros and cons of being an honest and funny person + Andrew Schultz).
 1:17:12 (The Left-Right spectrum doesn't apply to violence).
 1:52:52 (we get meta with politics and offer solutions).
 2:16.06 (How to get a startup job without a degree - SELL YOURSELF).
 He ends with life advice.

 Today’s guest is Caylan Ford.
-Before you listen to this podcast, I would recommend you do a bit of background reading and research on her.
+Before you listen to this podcast, I would recommend you google her name.

 As always, you can find the show notes, book recommendations, and links to the Hugging The Cactus podcast on my website: